runtimeverification/avm-semantics/lib/include/kframework/avm/teal/teal-execution.md

-  rule CHANGED_BOX_SIZE    => "called box_create on existing box with a different size" rule BOX_NOT_FOUND       => "tried to access a box name that doesn't exist" rule BOX_UNAVAILABLE     => "tried to access box not referenced in any transaction in this group"
+  rule CHANGED_BOX_SIZE    => "called box_create on existing box with a different size" rule BOX_NOT_FOUND       => "tried to access a box name that doesn't exist" rule BOX_UNAVAILABLE     => "tried to access box not referenced in any transaction in this group" rule BOX_WRONG_LENGTH    => "tried to replace a box byte array with one of a different length"
   //--------------------------------------------------------------------------------

   rule panicCode(INVALID_OP_FOR_MODE)        => 1